-With the Premier League season held from August to May, and a number of cup games played across this period too, there are plenty of opportunities for attending Anfield for a live match.
-If you’re planning a trip to the UK, and would like to find out if Liverpool are playing any homes games during the dates you’d like to come, there are full fixture lists for the upcoming season available to view online.
+With the Premier League season running from August to May, and a number of cup games played across this period too, there are plenty of opportunities for attending Anfield for a live match.
+If you’re coming to the UK, and would like to find out if Liverpool are playing at home during your dates of travel, there are full fixture lists for the upcoming 2023 & 2024 season available to view online.
 We’ve also done some research and picked out some of the best options for buying Liverpool tickets over the Internet.